But you have to weigh the potential savings against your likely costs.

-“Borrowers get attracted to refis like moths to a flame,” says Ed Conarchy, an investment adviser and a banker at Cherry Creek Mortgage Co. in Vernon Hills, Ill.
-"They are attracted to that low rate, but sometimes they don’t see that’s only half of the story.
+“Borrowers get attracted to refis like moths to a flame,” says Ed Conarchy, an investment adviser and a banker at Cherry Creek Mortgage in Gurnee, Illinois.
+“They are attracted to that low rate, but sometimes they don’t see that’s only half of the story.
 You have to factor in the closing costs.”

-Those with larger loans who got mortgages when rates were in the 6 percent to 8 percent range are more likely to benefit from HARP refinances than homeowners in less-expensive areas.
+Those with larger-dollar mortgages at interest rates well above 5 percent are more likely to see a net benefit from HARP refinances than homeowners in less expensive areas.

-For instance, a borrower who refinances a $125,000 loan that originally had a 6.5 percent interest rate will save $90.13 a month in mortgage payments with a refinanced loan carrying a 5.375 percent interest rate, according to Jim Sahnger, a mortgage consultant for FBC Mortgage, in Jupiter, Fla.
-But that borrower would have to spend about $3,230 in closing costs, meaning it would take the borrower almost three years to recoup that money.
+A borrower who refinances a relatively modest $125,000 loan that originally had a 6.5 percent interest rate will save $90.13 a month in mortgage payments through a refinanced loan carrying a 5.375 percent interest rate, according to Jim Sahnger, a mortgage loan originator at Schaffer Mortgage in Palm Beach Gardens, Florida.

 Conarchy says he has helped several borrowers who have refinanced through HARP.
-But in most of the cases, refinancing only made sense because the borrowers didn’t have to pay lender fees -- and in Illinois, title costs are generally less expensive than in other states, he says.
+But in most of those cases, refinancing made sense only because the borrowers didn’t have to pay lender fees.

 Ways to reduce upfront costs